06.02.2026

 Disadvantages:

-- The application process is more complicated and takes longer.
+• Application process is more complicated and takes longer.

-Criteria for Evaluating Loan Offers
+Criteria for Choosing Loan Offer

 1. Interest Rate